Lived Experience

 of the staff at NCH has personal experience with homelessness

 The only chance we have for truly ending homelessness lies in the expertise and leadership of those who have been impacted most by the experience of homelessness.
 With so many negative stereotypes of people who experience homelessness, many housed folks look for support in approaching people who are currently or formerly homeless.
-Remember, we all are human, and wish to be treated with dignity and respect.

 Organizations offering direct services and programs that benefit unhoused people (or those at risk), should encourage staff and volunteers to listen to the feedback of people receiving assistance.
 Effectiveness of care is optimized when the perspectives and views of people with lived experience area sought after and considered – a partnership in growth.